a-nikolaev/wanderers/README.markdown

 the game yet.

 The very first goal is to find some weapon, even a simple stick or a knife will make a big difference.
-You also may find a good random seed, when you start with weapons.
+You also may find a good random seed, where you start with weapons.
+To rest, press `t`, you will recover some HP.

 When equipping new items, pay attention to `MBL` (Mobility).
 When it drops down (say below 0.9), your damage also goes down considerably, and this is not what you want.